 How do you prevent burns from laser cutting?
 Laser cutter burn marks are a result of soot, fumes, and debris from the machine.
-You can prevent the burns by using paper transfer tape, coating, and polish, using air assist, adjusting the power settings, or by immersing the wood in water.
+You can prevent burns by using transfer tape, coating, and polish, using air assist, adjusting the power settings, using a honeycomb table, adjusting the power settings or by immersing the wood in water.

 There are several easy and effective ways of preventing the burn marks from laser engraving while using the proper tools and guidelines.
 They include:

 1. Using a paper transfer tape / application tape

 Generally, laser engravers have tried using masking tape, which works close to a paper transfer tape to prevent laser burning, but didn’t work very effectively.
 A paper transfer tape is designed to work perfectly for this job, while it is also available in wide rolls.

 This is an easy to prepare method that helps in preventing the fumes from burning your edges or depositing soot on your wood surface.
 This method works by evenly spreading the transfer tape on the surface, ensuring that no air bubbles are left.

 To achieve maximum efficiency, it is ideal to use a plastic or a plastic squeegee to flatten the tape evenly.
 Note that air bubbles can worsen the cutting process and results.
 However, this method can be time-consuming while removing the tape.

 This method works by applying a coat before cutting, then using a wood polish to remove any burn marks.
 This method works easily and effectively.
 First, apply a coat on the surface, and then use your laser cutter to cut.